 During the consultation and assessment, your plastic surgeon will take special care to honor privacy and confidentiality when discussing this sensitive topic.

-Of course, to determine an exact figure for your procedure, it is necessary to consult with a board-certified plastic surgeon in Oshkosh, WI.
+Of course, to determine an exact figure for your procedure, it is necessary to consult with a board-certified plastic surgeon.
 Dr. Sauerhammer at the Wisconsin Institute of Plastic Surgery would welcome the opportunity to speak with you.

 Are You Ready to Improve Your Appearance?